QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nessus/index.md

 * [You will need an activation code](https://www.tenable.com/products/nessus/nessus-essentials)
 </div><div>

-Once you are logged on the website, you can create new scans.
+Once you are logged in to the website, you can create new scans.

 * **Host Discovery**: find alive hosts
 * **Basic network scan**: sort of nmap